ipcamit/KIMPortableModels.jl/docs/src/getting_started.md

 # Getting Started

-This guide will help you get up and running with kim_api.jl.
+This guide will help you get up and running with KIM.jl.

 ## Installation